njeans/pvra-template/README.md

 * `scripts/build.sh` copy relevant application files and build the enclave and untrusted host (works when building locally and in docker container)
 * `scripts/copy.sh` copy relevant application files
-* `scripts/run_BB.sh` start a foundry/anvil bulletin board instance for local (non docker-compose) deployments
-* `scripts/stop_BB.sh` stop a foundry/anvil bulletin board instance for local (non docker-compose) deployments
+* `scripts/deploy_local.sh` setup a docker containers for bulletin board and CCF nodes, build pvra binaries and run demo locally

 * `docker/build.sh` : build docker images (and deploys ccf as this is required to build pvra)